 The Library’s goal for public services shall be to develop and implement through continuous evaluation and adaptation, a program of Library services which effectively meets the informational, educational and recreational needs of residents of the Kansas City Public Library District.

 Board Policy 103 (Adopted 1-89)

-With regard to all public services, the Kansas City Public Library shall adopt as policy and subscribe to The Library Bill of Rights as adopted by the American Library Association June 18, 1948; amended February 2, 1961, June 27, 1967, and January 23, 1980, by the ALA Council in the following form:
+With regard to all public services, the Kansas City Public Library does adopt as policy and subscribe to The Library Bill of Rights as last amended by the American Library Association Council January 29, 2019, in the following form:

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

 - Books and other Library resources should be provided for the interest, information, and enlightenment of all people of the community the Library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.